emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 header:
   teaser: /assets/images/ctf_writeups/UMass_CTF/UMassCTF_Logo.jpg
 ribbon: blue
-description: "Hello everyone, today's writeup will be for UMassCTF 2026 some web challenges."
+description: "Hello everyone, today's writeup will be for UMassCTF 2026, covering some web challenges."
 categories:
   - CTF Writeups
 toc: true
 ---

-Hello everyone, today's writeup will be for UMassCTF 2026 some web challenges, so let's start.
+Hello everyone, today's writeup is for UMassCTF 2026, covering some web challenges, so let's get started.

 ## The Block City Times

 ![The_Block_City_Times](/assets/images/ctf_writeups/UMass_CTF/The_Block_City_Times/The_Block_City_Times.png)

-Let's firing up the instance and see the challenge.
+Let's fire up the instance and see the challenge.

-We can see it is a blog website with some articles and stories in different categories.
+We can see that it is a blog website with some articles and stories in different categories.

 ![Site_Overview](/assets/images/ctf_writeups/UMass_CTF/The_Block_City_Times/Site_Overview.png)

-It also contains admin login page:
+It also contains an admin login page:

 ![Admin_Login](/assets/images/ctf_writeups/UMass_CTF/The_Block_City_Times/Admin_Login.png)